-Office hours are an excellent opportunity to talk one-on-one about your writing, ask questions and get feedback on your work.
+Office hours are an excellent opportunity to talk one-on-one about your writing, ask questions, and get feedback on your work.
 You can also use the email address on this syllabus to ask quick questions or notify me of any urgent matters that need attention.
 I will typically respond within 24 hours.
-I will not review papers via email beyond the regular feedback cycle.
+I will not review papers via email.
 You must schedule an appointment for that.